 - Command & Conquer: Red Alert Alliances (cancelled in 2013)

 Founded in 2008 and located in Stockholm, Sweden, EAsy was a studio focused on free online games, and was originally a division of DICE.
-Founded by several game and web industry veterans, Easy have around 70 staff, who built and operate the game services Battlefield Heroes and Battlefield Play4Free.
-As of the middle of 2013 Easy Studios took over development of Tiberium Alliances.
+Founded by several game and web industry veterans, EAsy had around 70 staff, who built and operated the game services Battlefield Heroes and Battlefield Play4Free.
+In July 2013, EAsy Studios took over development of Tiberium Alliances.
 They were relieved by Envision Entertainment in 2015, after which EAsy Studios is no longer mentioned and their website redirects that of DICE, hinting either at a closure or a re-merge with DICE.
+The former would be more possible, as both free-to-play Battlefield games they created and maintained were shut down on 14 July 2015, while Tiberium Alliances was transferred to Envision Entertainment around the same time.

 - Command & Conquer: Tiberium Alliances (2013 – 2015)